River Brent: Brent Lodge Park and the Churchfields

 Brent Lodge Park (or BLP) and Churchfields, which is located The Brent River Park, is a pocket of the countryside within the now urban environment of the London Borough of Ealing. the park is bordered by the River Brent on the west and south and has become one of the favourite places for locals to go for tranquillity and chilling out.

 The park got an EU/Department for Communities and Local Government Green Flag Award in 2009.
 Brent River and Canal Society with local park ranger Tony Ord look after the park.

 Brent Lodge Park and the Churchfields is another park along the course of the river as it passes through Ealing.
 The park is accessible from Hanwell train station by either the E3 and E1 on bus stops on Greenford Avenue, then the 83, 92, 195, 207, 282, 427 and 607 stops on the Uxbridge Road and Ealing Hospital, or a short walk to the entrance on the land by the hospital or via West Middlesex Golf Course.
 Vehicular parking is limited within the car park at the end of Church Road and parking along Church Road being restricted during summer and weekends.
 The hospital's park is only for the hospital staff, patients and visitors to use.

 It contains both public toilets, a café, animal centre and Millennium maze.
 The extensive hay meadows and grand trees making it a great place to spot many forms of fauna and flora.

-Within the bounds of the site there is a grade 2 listed stable block (it contains an animal centre) which is the only remains of the old manor house, which sadly burned down in the 1930s.
+Within the bounds of the site there is a Grade II listed stable block (it contains an animal centre) which is the only remains of the old manor house, which sadly burned down in the 1930s.